What is CBD Oil?

 - NO pesticides

 Even though CBD can be extracted from marijuana plants, it’s the THC that’s responsible for “getting high.”
-By isolating just the CBD, you can enjoy lots of other benefits – lowered anxiety and pain relief, for example – without getting the munchies.
+By isolating just the CBD, you can enjoy lots of other benefits – a clear calm mindset, for example – without getting the munchies.

 CBD oil comes in many forms and can be consumed in many ways – vaped, dropped in your morning coffee, swallowed in a capsule–you can even mix the oil with products like coconut oil to create a soothing, localized topical ointment.
 But be sure to speak with a doctor first.
 They’ll have the best idea for how much to take based on what you’re treating.